 top of page

-When you’ve been injured in an accident, one of the first questions you’re likely to ask is, “How much is my case worth?”
-It’s a fair question—and an important one.
-Medical bills pile up quickly, lost wages take their toll, and the physical and emotional strain of recovery is hard to quantify.
+When you’ve been injured in an accident, one of the first questions you may ask is, “How much is my case worth?”
+This is a fair and important question.
+Medical bills can pile up quickly.
+Lost wages can take a toll.
+The physical and emotional strain of recovery is hard to quantify.
 That’s where tools like the California Personal Injury Compensation Calculator come in.

-Designed as a first-step estimator, this calculator gives injury victims a sense of what their personal injury claim might be worth.
-While it’s no substitute for legal advice, it’s a powerful tool for understanding the basic building blocks of a personal injury case and how damages are calculated under California law.
+Designed as a first-step estimator, this calculator helps injury victims understand what their personal injury claim might be worth.
+While it’s no substitute for legal advice, it’s a powerful tool for grasping the basic building blocks of a personal injury case and how damages are calculated under California law.

 California Personal Injury Compensation Calculator